MaryIsBat/MaryIsBat/README.md

 Simply open the `index.html` file in your web browser, or if hosted on GitHub Pages, visit the live link!

 🔗 **[Launch Live Notebook Portfolio (Click Here) ➔](https://MaryIsBat.github.io/MaryIsBat/)**
+IMPORTANT: When running the HTML file on github, the issue is that Github has a lot of troubling running CSS and HTML on their website, heavily recommend to download the files attached to this Repo and running it yourself.
+That will save you a lot of hassle.
+At the moment, it is currently being fixed and implemented to hopefully be able to run properly - Mary, 6/11

 ---